[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 3. Building a knowledge base: Record and call upon past successful and failed cases.

-These methods are not mutually exclusive but are complementary.
+These methods are not substitutes for each other but are complementary.
 Closed-source models + knowledge bases + tools as slow thinking, open-source models + SFT/RL as fast thinking are key to building the technological moat for Agent technology.

 We hope that today’s sharing will inspire more people to build Agents that can interact with the world in real-time and truly solve practical problems.